MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/include-saas-offer.md

 **Sell through Microsoft**

-Offers sold through Microsoft are transactable offers where Microsoft handles transactions for the licenses.
+Offers sold through Microsoft are transactable offers where Microsoft handles transactions for the licenses purchased.
 With a transactable [Software-as-a-Service (SaaS) offer](~/concepts/deploy-and-publish/appsource/prepare/include-saas-offer.md), you can monetize your Teams app by selling subscription plans directly from your Teams store listing.

     :::column-end:::
 :::row-end:::

 You can further allow Microsoft to manage licenses on your behalf.
-If yes, you must integrate with Microsoft Graph APIs to verify customer eligibility.
+If you choose Microsoft to manage licenses, you must integrate with Microsoft Graph APIs to verify customer eligibility.
 For details on how to integrate, see [Integrate your SaaS offer with Graph API for License Management](prerequisites.md#integrate-with-graph-usagerights-api).

 :::row:::
     :::column:::